influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/troubleshoot.md

   2. If successful, attempts to [ingest data](/influxdb/cloud-serverless/reference/internals/durability/#data-ingest) from the request body; otherwise, responds with an [error status](#review-http-status-codes).
   3. Ingests or rejects data from the batch and returns one of the following HTTP status codes:

-     - `204 No Content`: all of the data is ingested and queryable
+     - `204 No Content`: All of the data is ingested and queryable.
-     - `400 Bad Request`: some or all of the data has been rejected. data which has not been rejected is ingested and queryable
+     - `400 Bad Request`: Some or all of the data has been rejected.
+Data that has not been rejected is ingested and queryable.

      The response body contains error details about [rejected points](#troubleshoot-rejected-points), up to 100 points.